 I’ve been trying to wrap my head around this whole quarantine thing.
 Trying to write something meaningful or helpful.
 But I just keep writing sappy notes about the places and people I miss.
 So, I’m going with that.

-I miss Old Fashioneds at Lobo and Manhattans at Peter’s Inn.
-Negronis at Sugarvale and Orto.
+I miss Old Fashioneds at Lobo and Manhattans at Peter’s Inn, Negronis at Sugarvale.
 Martinis at La Cuchara and The Prime Rib.

 I miss driving by Dylan’s and scoping out a parking spot and miraculously snagging the last seat at the bar.
 Then, a cocktail, kale salad and whatever else sounds good that night.

 I miss watching people on first dates and dressed-up kids sitting patiently, having their first real restaurant experience.

 I miss walking downstairs in my building to True Chesapeake for a bowl of oyster stew and glass of white wine.

 I miss walking on the Avenue and seeing twenty-somethings out with their parents visiting from out of town, taking them for a grown-up night out at the Bluebird or The Food Market.

 I miss every single thing about Petit Louis.